[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 Software engineering involves solving complex problems, designing algorithms, and developing intricate software systems.
 While AI can assist in automating certain repetitive tasks and optimizing processes, it still requires human expertise to conceptualize, architect, and design complex software solutions that meet specific requirements.

-Software engineering often involves creativity and innovation, such as designing user interfaces, creating unique user experiences, and developing novel algorithms.
-While AI can generate solutions based on existing patterns and data, it currently lacks the ability to match human creativity and intuition.
+Creativity and innovation are also indispensable.
+These qualities are needed while designing user interfaces, creating unique user experiences, and developing novel algorithms.
+AI can generate solutions based on existing patterns and data, but it currently lacks the ability to match human creativity and intuition.

-Software engineers possess contextual understanding and the ability to adapt to changing requirements.
+Software engineers also possess contextual understanding and the ability to adapt to changing requirements.
 They work closely with stakeholders to gather requirements, understand business needs, and create software solutions that align with specific contexts.
-While AI can assist in data analysis and pattern recognition, human software engineers are better equipped to understand complex contexts, make informed decisions, and adapt software systems accordingly.
+While AI can help them with data analysis and pattern recognition, but human software engineers are better equipped to understand complex contexts, make informed decisions, and adapt software systems accordingly.

 What's coming up